ellipsis-drive/python-package/docs/account/index.md

 **Optional arguments**

-- validFor (int), number of seconds the token should be valid for.
+- validFor (integer), number of seconds the token should be valid for.

 Returns a token.